Birmingham's Commonwealth bull to leave Centenary Square

 The bull took a special effects team of 60 five months to build.

-It wowed visitors to Centenary Square during the Games with regular animated displays, which included smoke and flashing red eyes.
+It wowed visitors to Centenary Square during the games with regular animated displays, which included smoke and flashing red eyes.

 While its head, legs and tail can be manoeuvred by a crew of puppeteers and technicians, since the games ended it has remained on display as a static piece of art.